Anyone who knows me personally knows I love to enjoy a cold beer… especially in this Beer Beef Chili recipe!

 - 1 cup water

-- Bring to a slight boil over medium high heat.
+- Bring to a gentle boil over medium high heat.

-- Reduce heat to low; cover and simmer for 2 hours.
+- Reduce heat to low.
+Cover and simmer for 1 hour.